23006111/Linux-IPC-Pipes/README.md

 # RESULT:
-The program is executed successfully.
+The program was executed successfully.